-Hands up if you’re a busy mama?
+Hands up if you’re a busy lady?
 Same, babe, same.
-But while busyness gets a bad wrap, there are some surprising benefits that you may not even realise.
+But while busyness gets a bad wrap, there are some benefits that you may not even realise.

 By Jo Burgess